hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 =====================

 In order to configure a running validator, submit batches, and query the state of the ledger, you must start the REST API application.

-Run the following command to start the REST API and connect to a local validator:
+Open a new terminal window, then run the following command to start the REST API and connect to a local validator:

 .. code-block:: console